Electricity at the macroscale and its microscopic origins: Excess fields

 This simple example, which is typical rather than pathological, illustrates how interfaces being ill-defined at the microscale can be troublesome when one attempts to calculate macroscale properties of interfaces from the microstructure.
 It also underscores the importance of a careful understanding of the relationship between microscale physics and macroscale physics.

 To deduce the relationship between $\bsigmaNu$ and $\nu$, consider the following two slightly-different lines of reasoning.
 The first is to define $\bsigmaNu$ as the mesoscale average of $\sigma_\nu(x_b)$.
 This means that, instead of terminating the integral at a single plane (at $x_b$) we take an average over an ensemble of terminating planes.
-This was the approach taken by Finnis~\cite{finnis}, who appears to have been the first to solve the problem of calculating what he called {\em thermodynamic excesses} of charge and other quantities at interfaces.
-In \REF~\onlinecite{finnis} he reasoned that, by averaging over terminating planes, ``{\em we can reconcile the atomistic picture, in which excesses appear to oscillate on the atomic length scale as a function of the region size, with the thermodynamic picture}''.
+This was the approach taken by Finnis~\citep{finnis}, who appears to have been the first to solve the problem of calculating what he called {\em thermodynamic excesses} of charge and other quantities at interfaces.
+In \REF~\linecite{finnis} he reasoned that, by averaging over terminating planes, ``{\em we can reconcile the atomistic picture, in which excesses appear to oscillate on the atomic length scale as a function of the region size, with the thermodynamic picture}''.
 He used this approach to derive an expression for the surface charge in crystals.
 One purpose of Sec.~\ref{section:excess_derivations} is to generalize his result to noncrystalline materials.

 The second line of reasoning, which may seem more natural in the present context, begins with the fact that surfaces, and therefore surface excesses, are only well-defined at the macroscale.
-Therefore, $\bsigmaNu$ must be the integral of $\Nu$ across the surface, i.e., ${\bsigmaNu \equiv \int_{\bx_1}^{\bx_2}\Nu(\bx)\,\dbx}$, where ${\bx_1<\mxl}$ and ${\bx_2>\mxl}$.
+Therefore, $\bsigmaNu$ must be the integral of $\Nu$ across the surface, i.e.,

+where ${\bx_1<\mxl}$ and ${\bx_2>\mxl}$.
 This integral must converge to the surface excess because $\Nu=0$ in the bulk and above the surface, and because the spatial averaging operation is conservative, by virtue of $\mu$ being normalized to one.
 It is straightforward to show that this viewpoint and Finnis's thermodynamic viewpoint are equivalent, because the spatial average of an integral of $\nu$ is equal to the integral of the spatial average of $\nu$.